William Halsey Jr.: Early Pacific carrier raids

-Meanwhile, U.S. Naval intelligence had strongly ascertained that the Japanese were planning an attack on the central Pacific island of Midway.
-Admiral Chester Nimitz, Commander-in-Chief, U.S. Pacific Fleet, determined to take the opportunity to engage them.
+Meanwhile, U.S. Naval intelligence, due to code-breaking efforts, ascertained that the Japanese were planning an attack on the central Pacific island of Midway.
+Admiral Chester Nimitz, Commander-in-Chief, U.S. Pacific Fleet, was determined to take the opportunity to engage them.
 Losing Midway would have been a very serious threat because the Japanese then could easily take Hawaii and threaten the west coast of the United States.
-The loss of his most aggressive and combat experienced carrier admiral, Halsey, on the eve of this crisis was a severe blow to Nimitz.
+The loss of his most aggressive and combat-experienced carrier admiral, Halsey, on the eve of this crisis was a severe blow to Nimitz.
 Nimitz met with Halsey, who recommended his cruiser division commander, Rear Admiral Raymond Spruance, to take command for the upcoming Midway operation.
 Nimitz considered the move, but it would mean stepping over Rear Admiral Frank Fletcher of Task Force 17, who was the senior of the two men.
 After interviewing Fletcher and reviewing his reports from the Coral Sea engagement, Nimitz was convinced that Fletcher's performance was sound, and he was given the responsibility of command in the defense of Midway.
-Acting upon Halsey's recommendations, Nimitz then made Rear Admiral Spruance commander of Halsey's Task Force 16, comprising the carriers Enterprise and Hornet.
+Acting upon Halsey's recommendations, Nimitz then made Rear Admiral Spruance the commander of Halsey's Task Force 16, comprising the carriers Enterprise and Hornet.
 To aid Spruance, who had no experience as the commander of a carrier force, Halsey sent along his irascible chief of staff, Captain Miles Browning.

 Halsey's skin condition was so serious that he was sent on the light cruiser USS Detroit to San Francisco, where he was met by a leading allergist for specialized treatment.
 The skin condition soon receded but Halsey was ordered to stand down for the next six weeks and relax.
 While detached stateside during his convalescence, he visited family and traveled to Washington D.C.
 In late August, he accepted a speaking engagement at the U.S. Naval Academy at Annapolis.
-Prior to the discussion of his raids against the Japanese positions in the Marshall Islands, Halsey informed the midshipmen before him, "Missing the Battle of Midway has been the greatest disappointment of my career, but I am going back to the Pacific where I intend personally to have a crack at those yellow-bellied sons of bitches and their carriers," which was received with loud applause.
+Prior to the discussion of his raids against the Japanese positions in the Marshall Islands, Halsey informed the midshipmen before him, "Missing the Battle of Midway has been the greatest disappointment of my career, but I am going back to the Pacific where I intend personally to have a crack at those yellow-bellied sons of bitches and their carriers", which was received with loud applause.